daattali/beautiful-jekyll/_posts/2024-11-10-Streamlit.md

 Streamlit also allows you to build more complex interactions.
 For instance, if you’re building a machine learning app, you could add a file uploader for users to upload data, and then run your model on that data.

+## GitHub Repository

+You can find the code for this tutorial on my [GitHub repository](https://github.com/AminAbd/Blogs_Codes/tree/master/streamlit_Basics).

 Here’s an example of how you can use Streamlit’s file uploader to read and display a CSV file:

 ```python